hxr6344/IGME230/230-project-1-content.md

 ## IV.
 Story

+Your avatar is running away from larger creatures and eating smaller ones to gain points, and increase in size.

-The theme is Volcanic Creatures.
-You play as a volcanic creature trying to survive on your island by eating small molten creatures, to grow bigger  but be careful, a bigger creature might take a bite of
+You play as a volcanic creature trying to survive on your island by eating small molten creatures.
+Be careful!
+It's eat or be eaten!
+To avoid the risk of being eaten because of your size by a larger molten creature, grow in size by eating smaller molten creatures and drop water bombs to destroy larger enemies in your path.
+Your goal in life, is to try to beat your previous highscores, see how long you can survive and try to be the biggest creature on the food chain.

 But most games at least have a premise to define the action (ex.
-Your avatar is running from ghosts in a maze).
+Your avatar is rusnning from ghosts in a maze).

 For your proposed game, discuss the theme (big ideas - if applicable), mood (excitement, fear, ?), narrative (how the player progresses through the game), and premise of the game (what drives the plot).
+A continuous level game, where the play has only one life, and when they are eaten by an enemy, the game is over.

 Also discuss player motivation.
 Give a short summary of what the player is trying to accomplish in the game.
 Some of this will be recycled from the High Concept section above.

 ## V. Aesthetics

 Graphics style - Cartoonish

-###Sounds
+### Sounds
-Sound - Ambient
+Background Sound - Ambient

 Death Sound - Fizzling

 Bomb Detonated Sound - Water splash

 Eating Sound - Crackle of a Fire

-Background Sound -

 ## VI.
 Gameplay
 ### Mechanics